kehindeojapa-dev/jsAlgoChallenges/README.md

 ### C14: CAPS LOCK DAY is over!

 Create a function that takes a string, if the string is all uppercase characters, convert it to lowercase and add an exclamation mark at the end.
 Examples: normalize("CAPS LOCK DAY IS OVER") -> "Caps lock day is over !", normalize("Today is not caps lock day") -> "Today is not caps lock day"    Note: Each string is a sentence and should start with an uppercase character.
+(Edabit(E))